 3) Only patients with an appointment will be admitted to our office.
 Nobody will be admitted in the operation room unless there is an exceptional situation.

 4) At the time of your appointment, you must call us when you arrive in the parking.
 We will then proceed to the new questionnaire and we will tell you if you can come into the clinic or wait in your car.
-It is t not necessary to arrive several minutes in advance.
+It is t not necessary to arrive in advance.

 7) The members of the treating staff will wear a protective clothing, glasses, a mask, a visor, gloves and a hat during the treatment.